reframe-hpc/reframe/docs/config_reference.rst

    Available values are the following:

    - ``alps``: Parallel programs will be launched using the `Cray ALPS <https://pubs.cray.com/content/S-2393/CLE%205.2.UP03/cle-xc-system-administration-guide-s-2393-5203-xc/the-aprun-client>`__ ``aprun`` command.
+   - ``clush``: Parallel programs will be launched using the `clush` command.
+This launcher uses the partition's :attr:`~config.systems.partitions.access` property in order to determine the options to be passed to `clush`.
    - ``ibrun``: Parallel programs will be launched using the ``ibrun`` command.
      This is a custom parallel program launcher used at `TACC <https://portal.tacc.utexas.edu/user-guides/stampede2>`__.
    - ``local``: No parallel program launcher will be used.